elumobility/elu-twins/README.md

 ## Comments
 We open-sourced this project on the 06/06/2024 and it is still work in progress.
 This means that you may find bugs, missing features, and lack of tests.
 We are working on improving all of this.

-This is a dynamic project and we focused more on getting it public and stable.
+This is a dynamic project and our **main** priority is releasing the project and not on making it stable.
+This means that you may encounter issues and bugs.

 ### OCPP 1.6